One-Stop-Shop with home-based financing

-The Property Assessed Clean Energy (PACE) concept has been widely piloted in the US.
-Under this scheme, local governments issue bonds for renovation projects.
-The building owner repays the loan through an additional special “assessment” payment on its property tax bill for a specified term (Assessments are comparable to loans as the property owner pays off its debt in installments over a period of various years.
-But legally, PACE assessments are not considered to be loans).
 When the property changes ownership, the remaining debt is transferred with the property to the new owner.
 In other words, PACE financing is a mechanism set up by a municipal government by which property owners finance energy efficiency and renewable energy measures via an additional tax on their property.
-The property owners repay the “assessment” over a period of 15 to 20 years through an increase in their property tax bills (in the US, property tax payments are made annually or in arrears.
-Payment modalities may be different in other countries).
-When the property changes ownership, the remaining debt is transferred with the property to the new owner.
+The property owners repay the “assessment” over a period of 15 to 20 years through an increase in their property tax bills.
+In the US, property tax payments are made annually or in arrears but payment modalities may be different in other countries, especially in Europe.

 "What” (value proposition)